 Tearing up waves in the morning washed down with an afternoon flatwater sesh, a cold water nirvana.

 Poolbeg would not be too heavy on the aesthetic charm.
-A small strip of sand lying between Dublin’s electricity power station and one of Europe’s busier ports, it was never destined to appear in the travel brochures.
+A small strip of sand lying between Dublin’s electricity power station and one of Europe’s busier ports, it was never destined to appear in the adventure travel brochures.
 Luckily, though, if the wind happens to be blowing from the northeast a kiter’s gaze is constantly directed away from this industrial nightmare and towards the shimmering sweep of Dublin Bay.

 The beauty of this spot lies in its proximity to the city centre and relative lack of kites in the sky.
 Also Dublin bay has a huge tidal range which is fantastic for shallow, flat water though it can mean you’re stuck with a mile-long hike to the water’s edge.